npjrva/quizzo/README.md

 quizzo

-a frustrating math puzzle game
+A frustrating math puzzle game.

 Example transcript:

 ```
 $ ./quizzo.rb
-There are 7 constraints on a secret number.
+There are 10 constraints on a secret number.
 First, the secret is a 4-digit integer

 1. What is your guess (or hint or quit)?
 5500

 Ok, I hadn't told you this before, but...
-Not 5500, because the digits of the secret sum to 14
+It's not 5500, because the secret is a multiple of 9

 2. What is your guess (or hint or quit)?
-5522
-Ok, I hadn't told you this before, but...
+5502

-Not 5522, because the secret contains the digit '0'
+Not 5502, because the secret is a multiple of 9
+(but you already knew all that)

 3. What is your guess (or hint or quit)?
-5504
+5505

+Not 5505, because the secret is a multiple of 9
+(but you already knew all that)

+4. What is your guess (or hint or quit)?
+5508

 Ok, I hadn't told you this before, but...
-Not 5504, because the secret is a multiple of 7

-4. What is your guess (or hint or quit)?
-5503
-Not 5503, because the digits of the secret sum to 14
+It's not 5508, because the first digit of the secret is greater than the last digit
-Not 5503, because the secret is a multiple of 7
-(but you already knew all that)

 5. What is your guess (or hint or quit)?
-5502
-Not 5502, because the digits of the secret sum to 14
-(but you already knew all that)
+8055

+Ok, I hadn't told you this before, but...
+It's not 8055, because the secret's proper divisors are abundant

-6. What is your guess (or hint or quit)?
-5501
+6. What is your guess (or hint or quit)? hint

-Not 5501, because the digits of the secret sum to 14
+Let's see...
+the secret is a 4-digit integer, so 9000 possibilities
-Not 5501, because the secret is a multiple of 7
+and, the secret is a multiple of 9, so 1000 possibilities
-(but you already knew all that)
+and, the secret's proper divisors are abundant, so 517 possibilities
+and, the first digit of the secret is greater than the last digit, so 287 possibilities
+Maybe 9936, 9846, 6372?

 7. What is your guess (or hint or quit)?
-5500
-Not 5500, because the digits of the secret sum to 14
+6372

+Ok, I hadn't told you this before, but...
-Not 5500, because the secret is a multiple of 7
+It's not 6372, because the secret is NOT a multiple of 36
-(but you already knew all that)

 8. What is your guess (or hint or quit)?
-5499
-Not 5499, because the digits of the secret sum to 14
+9846

+Ok, I hadn't told you this before, but...
-Not 5499, because the secret contains the digit '0'
+It's not 9846, because the secret does NOT contain the digit '4'

+9. What is your guess (or hint or quit)?
+9936

-Not 5499, because the secret is a multiple of 7
+Not 9936, because the secret is NOT a multiple of 36
 (but you already knew all that)

-9. What is your guess (or hint or quit)? hint
+10. What is your guess (or hint or quit)? hint

 Let's see...
 the secret is a 4-digit integer, so 9000 possibilities
+and, the secret's proper divisors are abundant, so 2244 possibilities
-and, the digits of the secret sum to 14, so 465 possibilities
+and, the first digit of the secret is greater than the last digit, so 1369 possibilities
-and, the secret contains the digit '0', so 195 possibilities
+and, the secret does NOT contain the digit '4', so 822 possibilities
+and, the secret is NOT a multiple of 36, so 743 possibilities
-and, the secret is a multiple of 7, so 28 possibilities
+and, the secret is a multiple of 9, so 86 possibilities
-Maybe 3290, 4109, 8204?

-10. What is your guess (or hint or quit)?
-4109
-Ok, I hadn't told you this before, but...
-Not 4109, because the first digit of the secret is greater than the last digit
+Maybe 9702, 5022, 8262?

 11. What is your guess (or hint or quit)?
-8204
+8262

 Ok, I hadn't told you this before, but...
-Not 8204, because the secret contains the digit '5'
+It's not 8262, because the secret is a multiple of 4815

-12. What is your guess (or hint or quit)? hint
+12. What is your guess (or hint or quit)?
+4815

-Let's see...
-the secret is a 4-digit integer, so 9000 possibilities
-and, the digits of the secret sum to 14, so 465 possibilities
-and, the secret contains the digit '0', so 195 possibilities
-and, the secret is a multiple of 7, so 28 possibilities
+Not 4815, because the secret's proper divisors are abundant
-and, the first digit of the secret is greater than the last digit, so 18 possibilities
+Not 4815, because the first digit of the secret is greater than the last digit
-and, the secret contains the digit '5', so 6 possibilities
+Not 4815, because the secret does NOT contain the digit '4'
-Maybe 4550, 5054, 5180?
+(but you already knew all that)

 13. What is your guess (or hint or quit)?
-4550
-Ok, I hadn't told you this before, but...
-Not 4550, because the secret is a multiple of 1145

-14. What is your guess (or hint or quit)? hint
-Let's see...
-the secret is a 4-digit integer, so 9000 possibilities
-and, the digits of the secret sum to 14, so 465 possibilities
-and, the secret contains the digit '0', so 195 possibilities
-and, the secret is a multiple of 7, so 28 possibilities
-and, the first digit of the secret is greater than the last digit, so 18 possibilities
-and, the secret contains the digit '5', so 6 possibilities
-and, the secret is a multiple of 1145, so 1 possibilities
-I don't want to spoil the surpise
-type hint again if you really want to know

-15. What is your guess (or hint or quit)? hint
-Let's see...
-the secret is a 4-digit integer, so 9000 possibilities
-and, the digits of the secret sum to 14, so 465 possibilities
-and, the secret contains the digit '0', so 195 possibilities
-and, the secret is a multiple of 7, so 28 possibilities
-and, the first digit of the secret is greater than the last digit, so 18 possibilities
-and, the secret contains the digit '5', so 6 possibilities
-and, the secret is a multiple of 1145, so 1 possibilities
-Maybe 8015?

-16. What is your guess (or hint or quit)?
-8015
+9630

-The answer was 8015.
+The answer was 9630.
 Great job,
-You solved it in 16 guesses (versus 7 clues)
+You solved it in 13 guesses (versus 10 clues)
 ```